 - “We were filled with questions and concerns, and Caleb did a great job answering the questions and quieting the concerns.
 He was reachable if we ran into a problem or tough situation.
 He and his staff were very timely with responses.
 We were scared to death, and they made this a tolerable situation.
 We would recommend him.” – Bankruptcy client

-If you’re considering filing for bankruptcy, our firm can provide much-needed support, practical guidance, and legal services.
+If you’re considering filing for bankruptcy, our firm can provide support, practical guidance, and legal services.
+This will leave you free to get other matters in order and focus on your future goals.

 For a free legal consultation with a bankruptcy lawyer serving Spartanburg, call 828.286.3866